ntavares/cloudstackOps/README.md

 `yum -y install mysql-connector-python`

+.. some extra for some extra juice
+`pip install -Iv dnspython`

 Tips
 ----
 * Always run in `DRY-mode` first, so you get an idea what will happen.